BambooHR/bhr-api-php/docs/Api/AccountInformationApi.md

 getStatesByCountryId($country_id): \BhrSdk\Model\StateProvinceResponseSchema
 ```

-Get states by country ID
+Get States by Country ID

 Get states/provinces for a specific country.
 Returns a list of state/province options with ID, label, ISO code, and name.